 I always come back feeling like a fresh person after a visit to the Matrimandir.
 It takes time for a first timer to understand that this is not a temple.
-Here in the white marbled lined hall, where the pillars reach, but not quiet, up to domed ceiling, the man-made crystal lit by natural light seems almost surreal.
+Here in the white marbled lined hall, where the pillars reach, but not quiet, up to domed ceiling.
+The man-made crystal lit by natural light seems almost surreal.

-Best Day Trip Out of the City
+Best Day Trip Out of Pondicherry

 Its approximately 70 km from Pondicherry.
 And you can even visit Karaikal, also a former French enclave about 135 km and enjoy its quiet river promenade and charming backstreets.
 Mallapuram is worth visiting, it is located 98 km north of Pondicherry on the splendid East cost road.
 On the way don’t miss a visit to the ruins of Alamparey Fort on the shore.

 Something that not many tourists would know about Pondicherry

 There are many places which most tourists would not know, actually there is an under water tunnel, in the old harbor of Pondicherry.
-I have been there many times with my mates; the place is fully surrounded by coconut trees and has a beautiful view of the Beach.
+I have been there many times with my mates.
+The place is fully surrounded by coconut trees and has a beautiful view of the Beach.